 The Citadel develops and refines its mission and vision through the strategic planning process.
-The Citadel implemented a new strategic planning process last year as described in Category 2 below.
-Through this process, the College re-affirmed statements of vision, mission, and core values, and the senior leadership of the College decided to place these statements in all classrooms and on bulletin boards in the academic, administrative, and cadet areas as constant reminders to students, faculty, and staff of the principles by which The Citadel is committed to operate.
+The Citadel implemented a new strategic planning process in 2009 as described in Category 2 below.
+Through this process, the College most recently re-affirmed statements of vision, mission, and made enhancements to the core values in June 2011, and the senior leadership of the College decided to place these statements in all classrooms and on bulletin boards in the academic, administrative, and cadet areas as constant reminders to students, faculty, and staff of the principles by which The Citadel is committed to operate.
+The core values are also highly visible on banners hanging from lightposts around The Citadel campus and barracks.
 The vision statement - Excellence in the education of principled leaders - appears on the home page of the web site and in college-wide publications produced by the VP for External Affairs whose publications go primarily to external audiences - alumni, donors, parents, prospective students, and officials.
 These values and vision is also communicated through the plan itself.

 Over the past year, members of the Senior Staff of the College (Provost, Vice Presidential Level Administrators, Executive Director of the Citadel Foundation, Deans, and representatives of specified organizations), under the guidance of President Rosa, made significant strides in refining the planning and evaluation processes of the College, culminating in the development of The Citadel's new strategic plan.
 In the initial phase of this effort, each vice presidential level position provided the metrics/expected results most critical in determining the level of success of those operations for which he/she is responsible.
-Through an extensive process of discussion and refinement, a collection of metrics for the College has been developed and is presented in the Dashboard, that is available on The Citadel webpage at http://www.citadel.edu/instresearch/dashboard.htm.
+Through an extensive process of discussion and refinement, a collection of metrics for the College has been developed and is presented in the Dashboard, that is available on The Citadel webpage at http://www3.citadel.edu/instresearch/dashboard.pdf.
 Each vice presidential level position presents to the President and Senior Staff a quarterly report on the metrics most critical to those areas for which he/she is responsible.